 The email addresses of both referees should be included in the student’s letter of application.

-Applications and the requested documentation must be sent in a 'pdf' format file by e-mail to International Sociological Association at firstname.lastname@example.org not later than 15 January 2015.
+Applications and supporting documentation must be sent in a pdf format file by e-mail to International Sociological Association at firstname.lastname@example.org not later than December 10, 2015.

 Late applications will only be considered if places remain available.

 Selection criteria include: excellence of research, diversity of theoretical approaches, gender and geographic diversity of the candidates.
-Selection results will be announced by early April 2015.
+Selection results will be announced by end January 2016.

-Travel and lodging expenses (including meals at the Laboratory) of the participants will be covered by South Asian Studies Programme, Department of Sociology, National University of Singapore and the International Sociological Association.
+Travel and lodging expenses (including meals at the Laboratory) of the participants will be covered by the British Sociological Association, and the International Sociological Association.